Table of contents

-Vegan Banh Mi isn’t in Old Quarter, but it is a vegan dream for many adhering to a strict diet.
+Vegan Banh Mi isn’t in the Old Quarter, but it is a vegan dream for many adhering to a strict diet.
 It’s cash-only, down an alley, a little bit hard to find (but we got pointed in the correct direction by a local) and has an English menu.

 The menu consists of vegan items like vegan spring rolls, two types of vegan banh mi sandwiches and some vegan desserts.
 This is a good place to stop for lunch, and if you stick around the area, there are a few cafes to visit that we recommend.

-Sights to See in Hanoi
+Best Sights to See on a Trip to Hanoi

 Dong Xuan Market